 The second component is Classroom-Based Training which includes both in-person and online training elements.
+Although originally developed for an in-person classroom training experience, the classroom content offers adaptations for those training via a remote platform.
 The classroom-based training provides concrete information on the roles and responsibilities of parents who foster and/or adopt as well as the knowledge, skills, and attitudes they need to effectively parent children who have experienced trauma, separation and/or loss.
 Each theme has clearly delineated competencies.
 The content is presented using various teaching modalities, including: skill based practice, activities, lecture, videos, small and large group discussions.
 This type of content layered learning includes approximately 15 minutes of lecture which is then reinforced with some type of interactive learning.
 There are “hands-on” activities and group work to encourage brainstorming and deeper conversations.
 Clips from media are used including Instant Family, Foster, and Dark Matters of Love, as well as media specifically designed for NTDC.
 Families are able to apply the information to their own life through writings of self-reflection and relevance.
 The curriculum is designed to be quick moving with lots of interaction.

 The different levels of information we are receiving is great.
 I am learning so much and just having these conversations have opened my eyes to a lot of things about fostering.